-In a Dec. ’97 Mix magazine interview, world renowned mastering engineer Bernie Grundman said, “[Mastering Engineers] are the last creative step of the process and the first step of manufacturing.”
+In a December 1997 Mix magazine interview, world-renowned mastering engineer Bernie Grundman said, “[Mastering Engineers] are the last creative step of the process and the first step of manufacturing.”

 For many mastering jobs, the source material is uneven from cut to cut.
 One song might have too much low end, while another may have too much high end, and another may require fading at the end.
 While it may seem that the mix engineer should ensure smooth transitions from cut to cut, it is difficult for one person to keep track of the levels from cut one when he’s working on cut fourteen.
 Mastering deals with these types of issues.

 The DDP (Disc Description Protocol) image that is created in a mastering session is used as the master for mass replication.
-There are several formats that can be sent, including CD-R, DAT, and 1630.
-Most replicators today prefer DDP images; whereas DAT, an outdated technology, has fallen out of favor.
+Most replicators prefer DDP images although a CD-R can also be used as a master.

 Digital Editing is the process by which songs are, depending on the task at hand, trimmed, joined, and otherwise altered.
 Often it repairs problems that are missed during the recording/mixing process.
 For example, sometimes after having the chance to live with a mix, an artist may decide that a song has one too many choruses.
 In most cases, this can be fixed through editing.
-Certain timing problems, such as an early or late might possibly be repaired. , these types of fixes are completely program will not work 100% of the time.
+Certain timing problems, such as an early or late entry may possibly be repaired.
+These types of fixes are completely program dependent and will not work 100% of the time.

 A professionally mastered CD will give you personal satisfaction and help you avoid the “local CD sound”.
 Mastering can make your project stand among the best.

 Before submitting tracks or asking questions on this subject, please read this entire post as well as “What file formats do you accept?”.